 Priscilla Presley Facelift – Priscilla Presley has confirmed she was operated on by an unlicensed cosmetic surgeon.
 Priscilla was injected with industrial-grade silicone used to lubricate automobile parts in 2003.
 Dr. Daniel Serrano, who eventually was jailed for his illegal surgery techniques, performed the procedure on the Priscilla Presley.
 “Priscilla was one of many documented victims of Dr. Serrano.
 An investigation which uncovered his misconduct ultimately led to his imprisonment.

-Elvis is gone, but Priscilla Presley only wife of of Elvis Presley remains with us.
+Elvis is gone, but Priscilla only wife of of Elvis Presley remains with us.
 Elvis may have moulded, but she still looks exactly like the 14-year-old he began to woo while he was a GI in Germany in 1959.
-Priscilla Presley now 69, is still doll-like-dainty, perfectly made-up, with waxen cheeks and a permanently pursed mouth that has undergone recent plastic surgery.
-A facelift not lived in and no way of registering her distress.
+Priscilla Presley now 70, is still doll-like-dainty, perfectly made-up, with waxen cheeks and a permanently pursed mouth that has undergone more plastic surgery.
 Her eyes, pinioned open, continue to look at the world with dazed wonder, and her voice is that of a breathy, tentative teenager.

 Elvis dosed her with uppers to adjust her moods, and deprived her of her favourite food, tuna salad, because he disliked its smell.
 “Yes, he was critical… What you’re seeing,” said Priscilla, pointing to her transfixed face.
 “This is the product of constant criticism.”
 Elvis once caught her frowning as she glanced up from her homework, and gave her a slap on the forehead to warn her that it was wrinkling.
 “If I looked up, it had to be with my eyes only, so the skin would stay smooth.
 See, I’m so well trained that I can’t do it now even if I want to!”
 She illustrated: her brow has indeed been ironed flat.